bripkens/health-check-adapter/README.md

   check adapter has a concept of reporters.
 Currently only a Slack and console reporter exist.
 Feel free to open a pull request to add another reporting integration!

+## Releasing a new Docker image
+Make sure that you are signed in to Docker Hub via `docker login` and then execute the `./build-docker` script.
+The script will build the project, build the new Docker image and push it to Docker Hub.

 ## License (MIT)
 The MIT License (MIT)